Financial repression: Criticism

-Financial repression has been criticized as a theory, by those who think it does not do a good job of explaining real world variables, and also criticized as a policy, by those who think it does exist but is inadvisable.
+Financial repression has been criticized as a theory, by those who think the concept does not do a good job of explaining real world conditions, and also criticized as a policy, by those who think it does exist but is inadvisable.

 Critics argue that if this view was true, borrowers (i.e., capital-seeking parties) would be inclined to demand capital in large quantities and would be buying capital goods from this capital.
 This high demand for capital goods would certainly lead to inflation and thus the central banks would be forced to raise interest rates again.
 As a boom pepped by low interest rates fails to appear in the time period from 2008 until 2020 in industrialized countries, this is a sign that the low interest rates seemed to be necessary to ensure an equilibrium on the capital market, thus to balance capital-supply—i.e., savers—on one side and capital-demand—i.e., investors and the government—on the other.
 This view argues that interest rates would be even lower if it were not for the high government debt ratio (i.e., capital demand from the government).

 Free-market economists argue that financial repression crowds out private-sector investment, thus undermining growth.
 On the other hand, "postwar politicians clearly decided this was a price worth paying to cut debt and avoid outright default or draconian spending cuts.
 And the longer the gridlock over fiscal reform rumbles on, the greater the chance that 'repression' comes to be seen as the least of all evils".

 Also, financial repression has been called a "stealth tax" that "rewards debtors and punishes savers—especially retirees" because their investments will no longer generate the expected return, which is income for retirees.
 "One of the main goals of financial repression is to keep nominal interest rates lower than they would be in more competitive markets.
 Other things equal, this reduces the government’s interest expenses for a given stock of debt and contributes to deficit reduction.
 However, when financial repression produces negative real interest rates (nominal rates below the inflation rate), it reduces or liquidates existing debts and becomes the equivalent of a tax—a transfer from creditors (savers) to borrowers, including the government."